Mulvaney settles in at CFPB, says 'disregard' other acting director

 He encouraged staffers in the office to "please stop by the 4th Floor to say hello and grab a donut."

-The competing memos come as English, who previously served as the agency's chief of staff, prepares to take the battle to court.
+Mulvaney swatted down reports that both he and English were at work at the bureau Monday.
+"I can assure you there was one person at work who showed up today to be director," Mulvaney said.
+"She wasn’t here."

+But that doesn't mean she won't be in the future.
+Mulvaney left English's job status at the bureau unclear as she battles to take charge.

-English filed a complaint Sunday night against both the president and Mulvaney, reasoning that the Dodd-Frank Act, which created the bureau, gave her legal authority to assume the role of acting director when Cordray resigned.
+English filed a complaint Sunday night against both the president and Mulvaney, reasoning that the Dodd-Frank Act gave her legal authority to assume the role of acting director when Cordray resigned Friday.
 Her suit seeks a temporary restraining order to block Mulvaney from taking over the bureau.

+U.S. District Judge Timothy Kelly, a Trump appointee, heard from lawyers for both sides late Monday on the question of who's the real acting director.
+He said he'll wait to rule until he sees a written response from the Justice Department.

-The White House, on the other hand, says "the law is clear" — and in their favor on this issue.
+The White House said "the law is clear" — and in their favor.

-"It is unfortunate that Mr. Cordray decided to put his political ambition above the interests of consumers with this stunt," White House Press Secretary Sarah Huckabee Sanders told NBC News in an email Sunday night.
-"Director Mulvaney will bring a more serious and professional approach to running the CFPB."
+"Everybody is in full agreement that he's in charge," White House Press Secretary Sarah Huckabee Sanders told reporters Monday afternoon, adding that the administration believes the bureau will be "much better" run under Mulvaney.

+“We’re not going to put political ambitions as the number one priority.
+We’re going to make sure the consumers are actually being protected, which is what the agency was created for," Sanders said.

-The legal quandary didn't stop the OMB director from showing up at the agency Monday morning, armed with donuts and confidence.
+The legal quandary didn't stop the OMB director from reporting for duty Monday morning, armed with donuts and confidence.
 Asked by NBC News if he felt he had legitimate authority over the CFPB, Mulvaney replied, "Yes, yes I do."

 Mulvaney has previously argued in favor of killing the bureau, calling it a "joke" in a 2014 interview.
 Mulvaney was a congressman at the time.
 But even during his confirmation hearing earlier this year for OMB director, Mulvaney bashed the agency as being "run by essentially a one-person dictator who believes he can’t even be fired by the president but for cause.
 We have created, perhaps inadvertently, the very worst kind of government entity."